arbazessaqkhan/jktfeed/replit.md

 - ✓ Added mobile viewport optimization and WebKit-specific CSS properties for better mobile interaction
 - ✓ Implemented proper form submission state management with loading indicators
 - ✓ Replaced all "replit" references with "QuantaFONS" branding throughout the codebase
+- ✓ Conducted comprehensive final testing - all systems verified as production-ready
+- ✓ Order submission system fully functional with proper validation and database integration
+- ✓ Contact forms, notifications, admin portal, and analytics all working perfectly
+- ✓ Mobile compatibility confirmed for all order submission and contact functionality
+- ✓ Database schema optimized and all API endpoints tested successfully

 ## User Preferences
 - Fast-swimming fish animation requested and implemented